 There is increased demand from the financial services industry to efficiently and effectively engage and communicate with clients.
 Two primary audiences in financial services are trying to solve different but related challenges: asset managers and wealth managers.
-While asset managers are typically lagging in terms of their adoption of digital technology compared to wealth managers, investors themselves are pushing the industry to accelerate the shift to digital.
+While asset managers are typically lagging in terms of their adoption of digital technology compared to wealth managers, investors are pushing the industry to accelerate the shift to digital.
 Both communities are looking for the tools, content, and capabilities they need to address their emerging business challenges during this digital transformation.

 Asset Managers Are Playing Catch-Up on Digital

-Asset managers are looking to distribute performance reports and their own thought leadership to their clients.
+Asset managers are looking to distribute performance reports and thought leadership to their clients.
 This group has traditionally required portfolio analytics, performance, and associated market data to service their clients.
-However, today their clients are demanding much more insight and information from them – and they want it on demand.
+However, today clients are demanding much more insight and information from them—and they want it on demand.
 They want to understand how the fund manager is managing their assets without having to pick up the phone or send an email every time they have a question about a number in their traditional, static reporting.
 Asset managers are beginning to recognize that they need to provide their clients with a digital factsheet, enabling their clients to dig deeper and better understand how their assets are being managed.

 Wealth Managers Can Use Technology to Increase Client Engagement

 Digital solutions are enabling advisors to take wealth management to the next level to help them better serve their clients.
-They are using technology to enhance and grow client engagement, create efficient communicate channels, and provide a personalized user experience.
+They are using technology to enhance and grow client engagement, create efficient communication channels, and provide a personalized user experience.
 For wealth managers, human interaction is a key component of the advisor-client relationship.
 While many advisors perceive digitization to be in direct opposition to the high-touch proposition they offer, their clients believe that technology can give them instant access to research ideas, investment information, and expertise.